lurbano/MakerspaceNetwork/README.md

 }
 ```

+* the servers handle POST data in JSON in the form (where "lightON" is an example value).  'action' is a single string for quick messages/instructions. "value" can be any string, you just have to write the code to handle it.

-* POST returns the 'rData' dictionary to pass info back to the calling computer with:
+* the server returns the 'rData' dictionary to pass info back to the calling computer with:
     * rData['item']
     * rData['status']

+(Note: on the webpage (client) the returned data is processed and renamed "data")

 # Example Usage PicoW